ambroser53/com3529-code/README.md

 ``mvn -Dtest=TestIsPositive#testGreaterThan1 test``

+One of the main uses of Maven is to build a JAR file for a Java application that can be run and distributed.
+However, we can use Maven to run specific classes (provided they have a `main` method of course) thanks to a plugin.
+The command required requires the fully qualified class name (i.e., the class name pre-pended by its package), as in the following (from the Week 1 lecture):

+``mvn exec:java -Dexec.mainClass="uk.ac.shef.com3529.lectureexamples.ExhaustivelyExecuteDaysBetweenTwoDates"``

 All the above examples are real examples taken from the repository, and should work "out of the box" without any problems if you have followed all the instructions as detailed here (and set everything up correctly, if you're using